 Metformin is one of the most commonly used medicines for type 2 diabetes, and vitamin B12 is an essential nutrient your body needs for healthy nerves, red blood cells, and energy metabolism.
-The important issue is not that metformin and vitamin B12 are dangerous to take at the same time.
+The important point is not that metformin and vitamin B12 are dangerous to take at the same time.
 Instead, the concern is that long-term metformin use can lower vitamin B12 levels, sometimes enough to cause deficiency.

 What happens when you take metformin with vitamin b12?

-This does not mean you should avoid taking vitamin B12 with metformin.
-In fact, the opposite is often true: vitamin B12 may be helpful for people on long-term metformin because it can help prevent or correct low B12 levels.
-The interaction is best understood as metformin reducing B12 absorption, not B12 harming metformin or making it unsafe.
+Importantly, this does not mean you should avoid taking vitamin B12 with metformin.
+In fact the opposite is often true: B12 may be helpful for people on long-term metformin precisely because it can help prevent or correct low levels.

 Why is this important?